 While certain of the Company's royalties and other interests are secured, many of the Company's royalty and other interests are unsecured.
-In a default, liquidation or realization situation, any of the Company unsecured interest will be satisfied pro rata with all other unsecured claims after all secured claims, property claims and prior ranking claims are satisfied in full.
-Absent a security interest, the Company's likely potential recourse against a defaulting property owner or mining operator is for breach of the applicable contract, which will result in an unsecured damages claim for which recovery may be remote and time-consuming.
+In a default, liquidation or realization situation, any of the Company unsecured interest will be satisfied pro rata with all other unsecured claims after all secured claims, property claims, and prior ranking claims are satisfied in full.
+Absent a security interest, the Company's likely potential recourse against a defaulting property owner or mining operator is for breach of the applicable contract, which will result in unsecured damages claim for which recovery may be remote and time-consuming.
+Furthermore, that damage claim may reflect the value of future anticipated cash flows from the Company's royalty interest only imperfectly, or not at all.
 In the event that a mining operator or property owner has insufficient funds to pay its liabilities and obligations as they become due, it is possible that other liabilities and obligations will be satisfied prior to the liabilities and obligations owed to the Company.

-Even valid security interests which are held by the Company may be (i) subordinated, (ii) unenforceable, (iii) difficult to enforce or (iv) subject to attack by other creditors or stakeholders.
+Even valid security interests which are held by the Company may be (i) subordinated, (ii) unenforceable, (iii) difficult to enforce or (iv) subject to attack by other creditors or stakeholders of the Company's counterparty.
 If the Company's security is subordinated, the Company may be prohibited from enforcing its security, even if a default has occurred, until steps are undertaken by senior creditors or until otherwise permitted under the applicable subordination agreement.
 Also, any recovery or distribution in respect of its subordinated obligations may be postponed until senior creditors are indefeasibly paid in full.
 Even if the Company is permitted to enforce its security interests, if any, the security may be difficult to enforce because of the nature of the security and issues out of the Company's control, including court orders, restricted access and jurisdiction.
 The Company may be unwilling to exercise any rights that it may have if the Company could become exposed to environmental or other liabilities, such as successor employer or as a mortgagee-in-possession, by virtue of exercising such rights.
 Other creditors and stakeholders of the mining operator or property owner of the mining operator or property owner may attack the Company's security interests and royalty rights and other rights under applicable insolvency, preference or reviewable transaction legislation.
-If such creditors are successful, the remedies may include unwinding or voiding the Company's interests.
-If the Company is unable to enforce its security interests, there may be a material adverse effect on the Company's earnings, results of operations, financial condition and prospects and the trading price of its securities.
+If such creditors are successful, the remedies may include unwinding or voiding the Company's earnings, results of operations, financial condition and prospects and the trading price of its securities.